 This panel is part of a portable triptych in the form of a tabernacle with gabled central panel and closing shutters that was clearly intended for private devotion.
 The external decoration of the lateral panels is purely ornamental, conforming to Tuscan tradition [fig. 1].[1]
-When the shutters are opened, the composition is more unusual, since the central image of the Madonna bearing the child in her arms [2] is presented as a three-quarter-length standing figure, whereas the two saints by whom she is flanked (Saint Peter [left panel] and Saint John the Evangelist [right panel]) are full length.
+When the shutters are opened, the composition is more unusual, since the central image of the Madonna bearing the child in her arms (Madonna and Child, with the Man of Sorrows [middle panel]) [2] is presented as a three-quarter-length standing figure, whereas the two saints by whom she is flanked (this panel and Saint Peter [left panel]) are full length.
 This combination, found in some cases in Sienese Trecento art,[3] is rare in Florentine painting.
 It is seen in some works of Bernardo Daddi (active by 1320, died probably 1348) dating to the years 1335-1340.[4]
 The presence of the Man of Sorrows in the trefoil at the top of the tabernacle is also very uncommon.[5]

 On publishing the painting with an attribution to Nardo di Cione (which is unanimously accepted),[6] Richard Offner (1924) noted its affinities with the frescoes in the Strozzi Chapel in Santa Maria Novella in Florence.
 He considered it to have been executed by the mid-1350s, among other reasons because he detected in it vivid reminiscences of Bernardo Daddi, an artist who had died in 1348.[7]
 Later, in the volume of the Corpus of Florentine Painting dedicated to Nardo, Offner seems to have preferred an earlier dating, c.
 1345-1350.[8]
-In the
+In the National Gallery of Art catalogs, without any convincing motivation, the tabernacle was invariably dated to c.
+1360, a view accepted by Fern Rusk Shapley (1966), Andrew Ladis (1982), Serena Skerl Del Conte (1995), John O. Hand (2004), and